Instructions to Authors

 Articles: Papers on all aspects of philosophy will be considered.
 Authors are encouraged to present their arguments in a way that makes them accessible to a broad readership among philosophers; where technical material is included it should be accompanied by informal exposition of the argument.
-Papers should be around 8,000 words.
-Longer papers will be reviewed but, other things being equal, shorter papers are preferred.
+Submissions should be no longer than around 8,000 words in total.
+Only in exceptional circumstances will longer papers be published.